-Co-curricular opportunities within the Upper School Theatre program include three full productions per year: two plays and the annual musical theatre production.
+Co-curricular opportunities within the Upper School Theatre program include two full productions per year: a fall Play and a spring Musical.
 Upper School students can also be involved in the technical theatre process for these productions as assistant directors, stage managers, design team members or running crew.